 What’s that?
 Is there a new targeting option you didn’t hear about?

 No, this targeting is done through your standard keyword-based ad groups.
 Sign up for a SpyFu account or login and look for keywords that hobbyists in your niche would use.
+Their new keyword tool will help you cover insightful angles you hadn't considered.

 Here are some ideas to get you started: